paramulator/GettingAndCleaningData/CodeBook.md

 ***

-#### Variable Names
+#### Fixing Up Variable Names
 The raw data contains a listing of "features" that were recorded during the experiments.
 These features form the basis for column labels that will be used in the final tidy dataset.
 The features were given descriptive character strings that on their own could not be used as valid R variable names.
-Therefore, some transformations were applied to (1) remove special characters, (2) reduce everything to lower case, (3) eliminate spaces and (4) remove any duplicate occurances of "body" from the name.
-The resulting names are long and they certainly are not pretty, but see [here] for advice given regarding what not to do with the names.
+While the variable names pretty much follow the conventions of the feature labels, some transformations were applied to (1) remove special characters, (2) reduce everything to lower case, (3) eliminate spaces and (4) remove any duplicate occurances of "body" from the name.
+The resulting names are long and they certainly are not pretty, but see [here] () for advice given regarding what not to do with the names.

 Examples:
   + Raw feature label "t**B**ody**A**cc**J**erk**-**mean**()-Z**" was converted to R variable name: "tbodyaccjerkmeanz".